jdhenke/celestrium/doc/paper.md

 As we were developing this interface, we started realizing how cluttered the UI was.
 We added more and more plugins, which placed more and more boxes on the screen in various corners.
 We also realized that there were some plugins that were not necessary for the emails dataset.
 To counter this issue, we built a plugins container that made it easy for the developer to dictate which plugins would be included, and even in what order they would be.
 We also allowed the plugins to be collapsed so the user could focus solely on the graph at hand.

 Currently, this dataset comes from raw static json data.
 It would be neat if Celestrium could handle changes in the server dynamically, and the backend was connected to a real email inbox.
-The existing implementation only shows an update to the graph if the user makes another request that includes the update.
+The existing implementation only shows an update to the graph if the user makes another request that includes the update - it does not automatically check for changes from the server.
 Future work in this would perhaps involve considering long-polling or sockets to show updates from the backend, live.
 This and other dynamically changing datasets would be expressed much more gracefully if that were the case.

-Overall, creating this interface gave us a very clear idea of what was necessary to make this a strong, flexible, and usable library for all kinds of graphs - it also gave us an idea of what our next steps are to make Celestrium even more versatile.
+Overall, creating this interface gave us a very clear idea of what was necessary to make this a strong, flexible and usable library for all kinds of graphs - it also gave us an idea of what our next steps are to make Celestrium even more versatile.

 ### Interface 2/3 - Github Collaboration

 The Github dataset shows collaboration between users on Github; the higher the link strength between 2 users, the more public repos they have collaborated on together.
 First a python script was written to scrape the Github API and collect data into a JSON format.
-A GithubProvider class was then written to provide the `get_nodes` function required in the Node Search plugin, and the `get_links` and `get_related_nodes` functions required in the DataProvider.
+Then, the functionality was written for the visualization to provide a list of nodes for the NodeSearch plugin, as well as the required `get_links` and `get_related_nodes` functions in this interface's extension of DataProvider.

 ![image](https://f.cloud.github.com/assets/774269/1699263/f6d3cd38-5f8b-11e3-990c-15a56594ea29.png)

 Looking at the distribution of collaborations, there were many relationships with few repos collaborated on, with some outliers of a very high number of repos collaborated on.
-This distribution inspired a LinkDistributionNormalizer plugin, where link strengths could be transformed linearly, logarithmically, or into percentiles to best fit the distribution of the data.
+This distribution inspired the LinkDistributionNormalizer plugin, where link strengths could be transformed linearly, logarithmically, or into percentiles to best fit the distribution of the data.

 #### Future Work

 The goal of this dataset is to show collaboration relationships on Github.
 However, only publicly available data could be used, which restricts this to public repos.
+Perhaps allowing users to provide data on their private repositories as well would be interesting.

-In addition, the measure of link strength is arbitrary; I used the number of repos they collaborated on.
+In addition, the measure of link strength is arbitrary; we used the number of repos they collaborated on.
 But should collaboration on a project with a few other people be counted the same as collaboration on a project with hundreds of other users?
 The metric for 'collaboration strength' could certainly be improved on.

-Future work would also include connecting the Celestrium DataProvider endpoints to query the live Github API, not needing to download a static version of data.
+Future work could also include connecting the Celestrium DataProvider endpoints to query the live Github API, not needing to download and locally serve a static version of data.

 #### Celestrium Review

 The work to implement the functions required by Celestrium (DataProvider and NodeSearch plugins) was straightforward for this dataset.
-In scraping the Github API, we kept in mind it would be used for Celestrium, so we purposely grabbed only the neccessary data for this project.
+In scraping the Github API, we kept in mind it would be used for Celestrium, so we purposely gathered only the neccessary data for this project.
 In the real world, a data cleaning step would most likely be needed on an existing dataset.
 Overall however, any graph-like dataset should have concepts of nodes and edges at their core, so it would be a very similar process.

 Customizing which plugins to use in the main script generally worked well, needing simply to add a line with the plugin's name.
 However, some plugins had dependencies on others and therefore needed to be listed in certain orders (ex.
 GraphModel before GraphView).
 This requires the developer to have some understanding of how Celestrium works, or debug it if they list plugins in a wrong order.

-Overall, I found Celestrium to have a quick setup time going from having a dataset to seeing it visualized.
+Overall, we found Celestrium to have a quick setup time going from having a dataset to seeing it visualized.
 The plugin architecture is very good at presenting modular components for developers to understand and then customize their visualization.

 ### Interface 3/3 - Semantic Networks